Zhao Ming (footballer, born 1987)

-Zhao Ming (赵铭 (趙銘, Zhào Míng); born 3 October 1987 in Zhaozhou) is a Chinese football player.
+Zhao Ming (赵铭 (趙銘, Zhào Míng); born 3 October 1987) is a Chinese former football player.

 Club career

 Zhao was born in Zhaozhou County, Heilongjiang and moved to Yanbian Korean Autonomous Prefecture's capital city Yanji with his family when he was still a boy.
 He began to play organized football in 1998 and was promoted to Yanbian FC first team squad in 2003.
 He was one of the few Han Chinese in the club and promoted to China League One with the club in the 2004 league season.

 In December 2006, Zhao transferred to Chinese Super League side Shenyang Ginde with a fee of ¥3 million.
 Then he followed the club to move to Changsha in early 2007.
 On 4 March 2007, he made his Super League debut in the first round of the 2007 league season which Changsha Ginde lost to Dalian Shide 1–0.
 He remained as club's regular starter after this match and eventually made 13 league appearances in the first half of the year.
 However, on 1 July, he suffered a torn medial collateral ligament in his left knee when he played with China U-23 against Cameroon U-23 in South Africa, ruling him out for the rest of the season.
 He returned to the field in December and still acted as the regular starter in the 2008 league season.
 In July 2008, he suffered a recurrence of the knee injury in the U-23s' training, meaning he would be dropped from the team for the 2008 Summer Olympics.